 Send details to: PO Box 13557 Denver, CO 80201 Arvest Mortgage Tops \$1 Billion Mark Arvest Bank has announced its mortgage division originated more than \$1 billion in purchase-money mortgage loans in 2017, the second year in a row it has done so.
-Passing the \$1 billion mark in purchase-money loans in 2016 was a milestone for Arvest so topping the year-old record for performance a year later is particularly rewarding, says Steven Plaisance, president and chief executive officer of the mortgage division.
+Passing the \$1 billion mark in purchase-money loans in 2016 was a milestone for Arvest so tonping the year-old record for performance a year later is particularly rewarding, says Steven Plaisance, president and chief executive officer of the mortgage division.
 "Arvest continues to show its commitment to home loan lending through its growing production and service to its communities," Plaisance says.
 "Housing is healthy in our markets, and we are very privileged to be there for the customers that choose us.
 We have a dedicated team with experience and expertise ready to answer the call on these important financial transactions.
 We thank our customers and partners for the opportunity to be part of these important moments in their lives.
 As of Dec.
 31, 2017, Arvest had closed a total of 6,684 purchase-money loans with total loan value of \$1,146,950,855.
 In 2016, Arvest closed a total of 6,222 purchase-money loans with total loan value of \$1,009,284,166.
 "Mortgage rates continue to remain historically favorable even though the Fed has taken action to push short-term rates up."
 Plaisance says.
 "Mortgage rates are derived from longer-term maturities (7-10 years) so mortgage rates do not always move in lockstep with the Fed action on shortterm rates.
+Arvest is unique among most local lenders in that it services 99 percent of its mortgage loans, meaning that customers make their payments to Arvest and deal with Arvest for any needs after their loan closes.
 About Arvest Arvest Bank, named by Forbes magazine as one of "America's Best Large Employers" for 2017, operates more than 250 bank branches in Arkansas, Oklahoma, Missouri and Kansas through a group of 15 locally managed banks, each with its own board and management team These banks serve customers in more than 120 communities, with extended weekday banking hours at many locations.
 Arvest also provides a wide range of banking services including loans, deposits, treasury management, credit cards, mortgage loans and mortgage servicing.
-Arvest is an Equal Housing Lender and Member FDIC
+Arvest is an Equal Housing Lender and Member